docarray/docarray/docs/advanced/document-store/benchmark.md

 We hope our benchmark result can help user select the backend that suits better to its use case.
 Depending on the dataset size and the needed quality, some backends may be preferable  than others.

-If you're playing around on a dataset with less than 10k Documents, you can use default DocumentArray as-is (i.e. `memory` as storage) to enjoy the best quality for nearest neighbor search with reasonable time latency (less than 20 ms).
+If you're playing around on a dataset with less than 10k Documents, you can use default DocumentArray as-is to enjoy the best quality for nearest neighbor search with reasonable time latency, say less than 20 ms/query.

 If your dataset does not fit in memory, and you **do not** care much about the speed of nearest neighbor search, you can use `sqlite` as storage.